Trail Rides in area of San Javier - 2020

-$69 for a 4 hour tour with Goat Cheese and tortilla making at a traditional ranch, plus 1 to 2 hour trail ride - 1 or 2 day
+$72 for a 3-4 hour tour with Goat Cheese focus and tortilla making at a traditional ranch - 1 or 2 day notice

 * For 1 person add $25 to each trip cost.
 For 2 persons add $10 to each trip cost.